What Is the Cyber Kill Chain?

 While attack methods and security tools have evolved significantly since the cyber kill chain’s introduction, it remains a useful framework for proactive defense, with relevant application to any organizational adversaries (e.g. APTs, ransomware, cybercrime, nation state actors).

-In this article, we’ll outline the cyber kill chain sequence and how Network Detection and Response (NDR) solutions improve network security and provide defenders with crucial context needed to detect and disrupt attacks.
+In this article, we’ll outline the cyber kill chain sequence and how Network detection and response (NDR) solutions improve network security and provide defenders with crucial context needed to detect and disrupt attacks.

 The cyber kill chain sequence